-Visiting Fethiye, Turkey: Temple Tombs and more
+Visiting Fethiye Turkey: Temple tombs and more

-These pillar tombs, carved in the rock face resemble small Ďhousesí and were modeled on the wooden houses of the Lycians.
+These pillar tombs, carved in the rock face resemble small "houses" and were modeled on the wooden houses of the Lycians.
 Important dynasts were laid to rest here.
 The Lycians who once inhabited this area were peaceful folk who founded the Lycian Federation, the first known democratic union.

 I catch my breath and take a step up.
 I'd waited years for this moment.
 So I haul myself up the precarious two hundred steps until I am standing in front of the most predominant of these marvels, the Tomb of Amyntas, which dates to the 4th century B.C.
 The tomb chamber is empty and very small, but the magnificent view across the tiled rooftops of the village and town of Fethye to the sparkling turquoise sea makea the long trek up worth the effort.

 Below is the beautiful little town of Fethiye beside a sparkling bay strewn with islands.
 The town is built up the hillside, The ruins of a crusader's castle once occupied by the Knights of Rhodes crowns the hill.
 The rock tombs dominate the town, There are many sarcophagi in the town itself.